Heather Drumm, School Psychologist (Canterbury)

 District Parent Liaison

-Laurie Kovacic is the District Parent Liaison for the Greendale School District.
-Laurie is available to answer questions you may have about the special education process.
-Ms. Kovacic has received training through the Wisconsin Parent Education Initiative (WSPEI) grant.
-She may be reached at: email@example.com
+Becky Dyslan is the District Parent Liaisons for the Greendale School District.
+Becky is available to answer questions you may have about the special education process.
+Ms. Dysland has received training through the Wisconsin Parent Education Initiative (WSPEI) grant.
+Ms. Dysland may be reached at: email@example.com.

 Elementary School Counselor, School Psychologists and School Social Workers